USS Siboney (ID-2999)

 As a transport during World War I, Siboney made 17 transatlantic voyages for the navy carrying troops to and from Europe, and had the shortest average in-port turnaround time of all navy transports.
 During her maiden voyage, her steering gear malfunctioned which resulted in a collision between two other troopships in the convoy.

-After her World War I service ended, Siboney was returned to the Ward Line and placed in New York–Cuba–Spain transatlantic service; the liner ran aground at Vigo, Spain in September 1920.
+After her World War I service ended, Siboney was returned to the Ward Line and placed in New York–Cuba–Spain transatlantic service; the liner ran aground at Vigo, Spain, in September 1920.
 Despite considerable damage, she was repaired and placed back in service.
 In late 1921, Siboney was switched to New York–Cuba–Mexico routes, which were a popular and inexpensive way for Americans to escape Prohibition.
 In late 1940, she was chartered to American Export Lines to return Americans fleeing Europe at the outset of World War II, making seven roundtrips from Jersey City, New Jersey, to Lisbon.

-During World War II, Siboney was requisitioned by the War Shipping Administration (WSA) and assigned to the War Department as a U.S. Army transport.
+During World War II, Siboney was requisitioned by the War Shipping Administration (WSA) and assigned to the War Department as a US Army transport.
 She made several transatlantic trips and called at ports in Africa, the Middle East, Canada, the Caribbean, and the United Kingdom.
 During a 1944 overhaul, the ship was selected for conversion to a hospital ship.
-Renamed USAHS Charles A. Stafford after a U.S. Army doctor killed in action in Australia, the ship served in both the European and the Pacific Theatres.
+Renamed USAHS Charles A. Stafford after a US Army doctor killed in action in Australia, the ship served in both the European and the Pacific Theatres.
 After the end of her army service, the ship was laid up in the National Defense Reserve Fleet in February 1948, and sold for scrapping in 1957.

 World War I naval service

-SS Oriente was a combination cargo and passenger vessel built by William Cramp & Sons, Philadelphia, for the Ward Line.
-In mid-1917 the United States Shipping Board (USSB) commandeered and received title to all private shipbuilding projects in progress, including the still-incomplete Oriente and her sister ship Orizaba.
+Oriente was a combination cargo and passenger ship built by William Cramp & Sons, Philadelphia, for the Ward Line.
+In mid-1917, the United States Shipping Board (USSB) commandeered and received title to all private shipbuilding projects in progress, including the still-incomplete Oriente and her sister ship Orizaba.
 Plans for both ships were modified for troop carrying duties.
 Oriente was launched on 15 August 1917, renamed Siboney on 28 February 1918, delivered to the navy on 8 April, and commissioned the same day.

-Siboney sailed from Philadelphia on 16 April as a unit of the Cruiser and Transport Force, and arrived at Newport News two days later to embark her first contingent of troops.
-She departed Hampton Roads on 23 April and joined her first convoy the following day.
+Siboney sailed from Philadelphia, on 16 April, as a unit of the Cruiser and Transport Force, and arrived at Newport News, two days later to embark her first contingent of troops.
+She departed Hampton Roads, on 23 April, and joined her first convoy the following day.
 On 25 April, her rudder jammed; and, in the ensuing confusion, transports Aeolus and Huron collided and had to return to New York.
-On 4 May, the convoy was joined by the war zone escort of eight destroyers and, on 6 May, Siboney arrived at Brest.
+On 4 May, the convoy was joined by the war zone escort of eight destroyers, and on 6 May, Siboney arrived at Brest.
 Debarking her troops, she sailed the following day and arrived at Hoboken, New Jersey, on 15 May.